IlorDash/gitogram/README.md

 	Open Gogs web interface at it's address and 3000 port.
 At the setup page fill this fields:

+	  * **Database Type** - SQLite3.
       * **Domain** - Replace *localhost* with the your IP address.
       * **Application URL** - In the predefined string, replace only *localhost* with the your IP address, e.g. http://192.168.0.170:3000/.

+	You can optionally setup Admin Account in Optional Settings:

       * **Username** - Setyour Git username.
 	  * **Password** - Set your password with at least 8 characters.
 	  * **E-mail** - Set your Git email address.